-Prepare for your stack of To-Be-Reads to thrive this year.
-As we all remain stuck indoors for the foreseeable future, now is the perfect time to start a routine of sitting down with a great new book, if you haven't already, to detract from the awfulness of regular life.
-And luckily, the 2021 releases include some of the most exciting titles in recent years, from bold debuts to the return of some of the best contemporary writers.
-It was tough to whittle a bottomless trove down to just a small pile, but we managed: These are 30 books we're looking forward to add to our reading list this year.
+Prepare for your stack of To-Reads to thrive this year.
+Even as the country starts opening back up again, a part of us still wants to blow off plans and stay in with a great new book.
+Luckily, the 2021 releases include some of the most exciting titles in recent years, from bold debuts to the return of some of the best contemporary writers.
+It's always tough whittling down a bottomless trove of potentially excellent titles to just a small pile, but we managed: These are the books we're loving in 2021 thus far.

 Detransition, Baby by Torrey PetersRelease date: January 12 (One World)